smart · Connected Car Mobile App

 Flows made risk visible

 Pairing, geofencing, charging, climate, and remote controls depended on state changes across the app, vehicle, account, and backend systems.
-Flow artefacts made those dependencies easier to review before build.
+Flow artefacts helped the team review those dependencies before build.

 Concepts tested hierarchy

-Early home, charging, and climate directions were pulled into wireframes and click dummies, then refined with product-owner feedback, technical feasibility checks, and user testing.
+Early home, charging, and climate directions moved into wireframes and click dummies.
+Product-owner feedback, feasibility checks, and user testing helped narrow the hierarchy.

 Testing sharpened comprehension